-Display settings and triggers enable you to determine when and where your forms will appear such as a form can arise when your visitor has reached the end of a page.
+Display settings and triggers enable you to select when and where your forms will appear, for example, a form will pop up when your visitor has reached the end of a page.
 Bloom offers various settings and page-targeting options including:

 - Trigger after scrolling

 - Trigger on click

 - Trigger after purchase

 - Choose how often a form displays per session